• Skip to primary navigation

 5. Cool dried persimmons completely, then store in an airtight container.
 Completely dried fruit, like bone-dry, will keep at room temperature for up to 3 months.
 I store all dried fruit in the refrigerator to keep them even longer.

-• Both Fuyu and Hachiya persimmons are associated with heart health benefits due to their fiber, potassium, and polyphenol content, which may help reduce LDL (“bad”) cholesterol and improve blood pressure balance.
-Additionally, the carotenoids and tannins present in persimmons may have anti-inflammatory and anti-cancer properties.
-Because they’re relatively low in fat and protein but naturally sweet, persimmons provide a satisfying, nutrient-rich option for those seeking to limit added sugars.
+Both Fuyu and Hachiya persimmons are associated with heart health benefits due to their fiber, potassium, and polyphenol content, which may help reduce LDL aka "bad" cholesterol and improve blood pressure balance.
+Additionally, the carotenoids and flavonoids are types of antioxidants that that protect cells from oxidative stress, support immune health, promote healthy vision and skin, and may have anti-inflammatory and anti-cancer properties.

 Persimmons FAQs